github/opensource.guide/getting-started/preparing.md

 * Contributing guide
 * Code of conduct

-As a maintainer, these components will help you communicate expectations, manage contributions, protect your legal rights, and make sure that you and your contributors have a positive experience.
+As a maintainer, these components will help you communicate expectations, manage contributions, protect your, contributors’, and users’ legal rights, and make sure that you and your contributors have a positive experience.
 The more you can document for your readers up front, the less work you’ll have to do later on.

 ## Choosing a license